10 Best Hikes in Banff National Park: Top Trails You Can’t Miss

 4. Sentinel Pass via Larch Valley Trail

-This out-and-back trail is 10.9 km (6.8 mi) long and takes about 4 hours to complete — plenty of time to see the beautiful backcountry and admire the Valley of the Ten Peaks that overlook Moraine Lake.
+This out-and-back trail is 10.9 km (6.8 mi) takes about 4 hours, so there’s lots of time to soak in the wild beauty and gaze at the Valley of the Ten Peaks.

 Be prepared for snow in the last stretch of the hike, even in the summer months.